Signed Networks: theory, methods, and applications: Collection, inference and availability of signed data

 An alternative approach that infers weighted signed relations is the one from \citep{andresReconstructingSignedRelations2023}.
-This method takes as input a collection of unsigned and repeated interactions between individuals instead of a bipartite structure.
-Their method relies on the assumption that, in social systems, a statistical over-representation of unsigned interactions signals a positive relation, while an under-representation signals a negative relation.
-It thus requires data on interactions and partial data on ground truth relations.
+Their method requires data on interactions and partial data on ground truth relations.
 Similar to the SDSM~\citep{nealBackboneBipartiteProjections2014}, this method works by comparing the observed interaction counts with a network null model, in this case, the hypergeometric ensemble of random graphs (HypE)~\citep{casiraghiConfigurationModelsUrn2021}.
 HypE incorporates the heterogeneity in the activities and attractiveness of individuals, and has the advantage of being analytically tractable.

 Based on this null model, a weighted signed edge between two individuals is assigned according to the marginal probability that the observed number of interactions is higher or lower than its expected value.
 To determine the signed relation, these probabilities are weighted with community-dependent variables $a$ and $b$, learned through the declared ground truth relations in the datasets.
 This method is applied to five datasets with different features (size, directed/undirected, type of interactions, form of surveyed relations, etc.): a windsurfer community~\citep{freemanHumanSocialIntelligence1988}, the known Zachary's Karate Club dataset~\citep{zacharyInformationFlowModel1977}, face-to-face interactions in a French high school~\citep{mastrandreaContactPatternsHigh2015}, the Nethealth project~\citep{liuNetworkAnalysisNetHealth2018}, and Epinions~\citep{hamedaniTrustRecEffectiveApproach2021}.